 Like other areas of Los Angeles County that border the Pacific, the San Fernando Valley is located along the Pacific Coast Highway (SR 1), which runs along most of California.
 At 656 miles long, the Pacific Coast Highway runs through major areas, including Los Angeles and San Francisco Bay, as it heads north.
 Additionally, the 405 freeway and several other highly traveled highways travel through or close to The Valley.

-Choosing a gender-specific or men’s sober living facility can help to remove many of the challenges you may face when new to recovery.
+Choosing a gender-specific sober living facility can help to remove many of the challenges you may face when new to recovery.
 Gender-specific sober living provides a safe and supported environment where you can interact with others who share similar struggles.
-In a men’s only environment, you can feel more comfortable expressing fears, worries, or problems you experience as you work to maintain sobriety.
-In a male-only environment, your peers can help you work through your struggles based on their shared experiences.
+In a men or women’s only environment, you can feel more comfortable expressing fears, worries, or problems you experience as you work to maintain sobriety.
+In a gender-specific environment, your peers can help you work through your struggles based on their shared experiences.

 Also, treatment and ongoing support requirements are often different based on biological gender.
-For this reason, men can often benefit more from a gender-specific environment both during and post-treatment.
-In a men-only sober living home, you are more likely to participate in group conversations actively (therapy sessions), disclose feelings, and speak more openly than you might in a mixed-gender environment.
+For this reason, clients can often benefit more from a gender-specific environment both during and post-treatment.
+In a gender-specific home, you are more likely to participate in group conversations actively (therapy sessions), disclose feelings, and speak more openly than you might in a mixed-gender environment.